Better personalization begets better marketing.

-Available data on location, demographics, order history, discount/points card memberships, the weather, and other personal user data offers a window into what is “relevant” for a particular user on a particular day.
+Available consumer data offers a window into what is “relevant” for a particular user on a particular day.

-Marketing content customized based on this data can deliver a personalized user experience that is bound to increase engagement and generate revenue.
+Marketing content customized based on this data can deliver a personalized user experience.
+Also, this type of experience increases engagement and generates revenue.

 2. Triggered messaging

-Marketing messages triggered by relevant events are streamlining the brand-consumer dialogue in ways which seemed impossible just a few short years ago.
+Today, marketing messages triggered by relevant events are streamlining the brand-consumer dialogue in ways that seemed impossible not long ago.

 Behavior-triggered marketing messages — those messages delivered only once someone has performed a specific action — can now be implemented at every stage of the customer purchase journey and beyond.

-The ability to identify behavioral “triggers” from within a prospect or customer’s individual data presents brands with an opportunity to optimize both their customer relationship management (CRM) and purchase journey processes.
+The ability to identify behavioral “triggers” from within a prospect’s or customer’s individual data presents brands with an opportunity to optimize both their customer relationship management (CRM) and purchase journey processes.

 3. Real-time experiences

-One’s location, what one is doing, the weather, even what is for lunch at any given moment have all grown exponentially in importance when measuring the relevance of a marketing message.
+One’s location, what one is doing, the weather, etc., have all grown in importance when measuring a message’s relevance.

 Brands which have found ways to stay connected with consumers and make the most of these moments have already begun to reap massive rewards.